 Tropp has worked with national organizations to present social science evidence in U.S. Supreme Court cases on racial integration, on state and national initiatives to improve interracial relations in schools, and with non-governmental and international organizations to evaluate applied programs designed to reduce racial and ethnic conflict.
 She is co-author of �When Groups Meet: The Dynamics of Intergroup Contact� (March 2011, Psychology Press), editor of the �Oxford Handbook of Intergroup Conflict� (June 2012, Oxford University Press), and co-editor of �Moving Beyond Prejudice Reduction: Pathways to Positive Intergroup Relations� (February 2011, American Psychological Association Books) and �Improving Intergroup Relations� (August 2008, Wiley-Blackwell).
 (E-mail)

-Susan K Whitbourne, Changes in personality and cognitive processes throughout adulthood, with a focus on psychosocial development in midlife.
+Susan K Whitbourne, My research focuses on personality and cognitive processes throughout adulthood.
 Current research projects include a longitudinal study of personality from college through retirement and the use of videogaming as a cognitive training tool for older adults.
 (E-mail)